fobadara/beebas-pie-shop-gallery/README.md

 # Beebas Amazing pie shop

-A site that takes your orders and gets your location (with your permission ofcourse)
+A site that takes your orders and gets your location (with your permission ofcourse).
+Built with HTML, CSS, Javascript, SASS and Bootstrap

 ![screenshot](images/homepage.png)
 ![screenshot](images/pies.png)